 World-building I’ve been busy worldbuilding this week.
 It’s one of my favorite things to do in the process of writing sci-fi, and it makes me all giddy and drooly like a kid that’s been dropped into a toybox.
 Since I revisited my collected materials for the worlds I’m writing in, and have overhauled one of these entirely, I grabbed the opportunity to put together a list of important worldbuilding questions to share with you.
 Not every author goes about worldbuilding the same way — and that’s perfectly fine, since not every genre needs it, and not every story is focused primarily on the setting.
 Also, not all aspects of a world or society are equally relevant to that particular plot.

-Database Search To the best of our knowledge all the information contained herein is accurate and true.
-However we cannot guarantee that everyone will react positively to all edible plants or other plant uses.
-It is commonly known that many people suffer allergic reactions to conventional foods and products.
 The 25 Best Websites for Literature Lovers It’s an interesting relationship that book lovers have with the Internet: most would rather read a physical book than something on an iPad or Kindle, and even though an Amazon purchase is just two or three clicks away, dedicated readers would rather take a trip to their local indie bookstore.
 Yet the literary world occupies a decent-sized space on the web.
 Readers, writers, publishers, editors, and everybody in between are tweeting, Tumbling, blogging, and probably even Vine-ing about their favorite books.
 In case the demise of Google Reader threw your literary Internet browsing into a dark void, here’s a list of 25 book sites to bookmark.
 Browse - TAMI Browse for Videos by Topic Not sure what you're looking for?
 Start out by exploring the categories below for footage from your hometown, to see what Texas looked like in the past, or check out some of your favorite Texas icons.
 Genre, or Film Type At TAMI, "genre" describes more than the categories of feature films that we all know and love, such as western, action, or comedy.
 Our collections contain a whole range of moving image production types, from advertisements to government films to home movies.
 What type of film do you want to watch today?